 Use government reports to show you’ve linked your ideas to real life.
 But, ensure you critique government documents rather than treating them as the authoritative truth on a topic.

 Non-Profits and independent research groups also often have their own agendas but can produce some excellent reports on issues.

 If Amnesty International is producing a report, you can bet that it’s going to be skewed towards picking out and highlighting refugee abuses, immigrant rights or issues in developing nations.

 That’s not necessarily a bad thing but remember: they’ve got an agenda and they will therefore highlight information that reinforces their own agenda.

 An example of very well-respected government reports is the UN’s IPCC reports.
 These reports on climate change reflect many respected scientists’ reflections on issues and would almost be a must to mention in an article on climate change.

 Similarly, government policies on healthcare, education, transportation, agriculture, and so on are all worth discussing and look great in assignments.

-- Critique them – examine whether they are backed by other scholarly information you found on Google Scholar or you university library catalogue;
+- Critique them – examine whether they are backed by other scholarly information you found on Google Scholar or your university library catalog;

 - Discuss their agenda – what is the political skew of the report?
-What are the political stripes of the government or organisation who released it?
+What are the political stripes of the government or organization that released it?

 - Find alternative perspectives – is the report challenged by others?
 What academics or interest groups disagree with the government or non-profit’s findings?